Mortbros/document-merger/README.md

 # Document Merger
 ## Process
-For every file of the input type(s) in each directory in the main directory Then convert from input type(s) to output type, deleting any intermediary files Merge all output files into a single file for each directory in the main directory
+1. For every file of the input type(s) in each directory in the main directory:

+    1. Convert from input type(s) to output type, deleting any intermediary files

+2. Merge all output files into a single file for each directory in the main directory

 ## Supported types
 | Type | Output | Merge |